House (TV series): Distribution

 In 2008, House was distributed in a total of 66 countries.
 With an audience of over 81.8 million worldwide, it was the most-watched television show on the globe and far surpassed the viewership figures of the leading TV dramas the previous two years (CSI and CSI: Miami).
 The following year, it placed second in the world after CSI.

 House episodes premiered on Fox in the United States and Global in Canada.
 The show was the third-most popular on Canadian television in 2008.
 That same year, House was the top-rated television program in Germany, the number 2 show in Italy, and number 3 in the Czech Republic.
 The series was also very popular in France, Spain, Sweden, and the Netherlands.
 In the United Kingdom, the first four seasons were broadcast on Five.
 Pay satellite TV channel Sky1 acquired first-run rights beginning with season five, amid interest a few years earlier from free to air rivals ITV.
 In Australia the show aired on Network Ten, and in New Zealand, originally on TV3 and then on TVNZ Duke, and in Ireland on TV3 and its sibling cable channel 3e.

 Episodes of the show are also available online for download: Amazon Video on Demand, iTunes Store and the Zune Marketplace offer episodes from all of seasons 1 through 8.
 In 2007, NBCUniversal (the show's distributor) and Apple Inc. (iTunes' owner) had a disagreement that temporarily kept the fourth season off iTunes.
 In a statement to the press, Apple claimed that NBCUniversal wanted to drive up the per-episode price to $4.99.
 In September 2008, it was reported that the issue between Apple and NBC had been resolved.
 Some episodes are available in streaming video on Fox's official House webpage and all eight seasons are available on Hulu.

 Seasons of the show and box sets were released on DVD encoded for regions 1, 2 and 4.
 Special features, such as anamorphic widescreen (the original release is letterboxed), depend on region.

+As of 2026, all eight seasons are available to stream in the United States on Hulu and Amazon Prime Video.
+Internationally, Netflix began carrying all eight seasons in select regions from February 1, 2024, including parts of Europe, Latin America, Africa, the Middle East, Australia, and Canada, having previously removed the show from the platform in April 2017.